 The total cost on some route $r_i$ for player $i$ under prospect theory is $c_{r_i} ^ {\text{PT}} (x) = \sum_{e \in r_i} c_e ^ {\text{PT}} (f_e)$.
 Now, the total cost of some player $i$ is given by

-Note, however, that in this case the prospect-theoretic cost is capturing the gains and losses of a traveler.
-Thus, the aim is to maximize this function in order to maximize the gains.
-In other words, by minimizing the actual cost, we maximize the perceived gains in travel time by the traveler.
+Note, however, that in this case, the prospect-theoretic cost is capturing the gains and losses of travel.
+Thus, the aim is to maximize this function to maximize the gains (by minimizing the actual cost of travel latencies).

-What we observe in \eqref{eqn:piecewis} is that it is rather cumbersome to analyze it in game theory as issues in the smoothness of the function arise quickly.
-The key problem in analyzing such a function is that the exponent takes values in $(0, 1)$.
-However, we propose a new function that approximates the prospect-theoretic function and, most importantly, can be shown to have useful properties.
+What we observe in \eqref{eqn:piecewis} is that it is rather cumbersome to analyze it analytically as issues in its smoothness arise quickly.
+The problem in analyzing such a function is that the exponent takes values in $(0, 1)$.
+To address this theoretical obstacle, we propose a new function that approximates the prospect-theoretic function and, most importantly, can be shown to have useful properties.
 Hence, we define the following function